syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/foreign-key-column.md

 ## Perform aggregation in foreignkey column

-Default aggregations are not supported in a foreign key column.
-You can achieve aggregation for the foreign key column by using the custom aggregates.
-The following example demonstrates the way to achieve aggregation in foreign key column.
+By default, aggregations are not supported in a foreign key column in the Syncfusion Grid.
+However, you can achieve aggregation for a foreign key column by using [customAggregate](../../api/grid/aggregateColumnDirective/#customaggregate).

+To perform aggregation in a foreign key column, follow these steps:

-In the following example, The `Employee Name` is a foreign key column and the aggregation for the foreign column was calculated in customAggregateFn.
+1.Define a foreign key column in the Grid.
+2.Implement a custom aggregate function to calculate the aggregation for the foreign key column.
+3.Set the [customAggregate](../../api/grid/aggregateColumnDirective/#customaggregate) property of the column to the custom aggregate function.

+Here's an example that demonstrates how to perform aggregation in a foreign key column:
+In the provided example, the `customAggregateFn` function is used to filter the data based on the **FirstName** field of the foreign key column, using the `getForeignData` internal function.
+The function then counts the occurrences of **Janet**.
+The result is displayed in the grid's footer template using the [footerTemplate](../../api/grid/aggregateTemplateType).

 {% if page.publishingplatform == "typescript" %}